A distance of 2.4 miles. Open water. No water wings.

 - Local Pat Gallant-Charette was inspired to swim the Peaks to Portland for the first time 20 years ago, at the age of 46, in honor of her younger brother Robbie, who won the P2P twice and had sadly died a year earlier at age 34.
 Pat kept swimming after that and now holds multiple open water swimming world records, including being the oldest woman to successfully swim the English Channel.

-Registration for the Peaks to Portland Swim to Benefit Kids is open now.
+Registration for the Peaks to Portland Swim to Benefit Kids, which takes place on July 20, 2019, is open now.
 If you’re on the fence about signing up, allow me to help.

 5 reasons to sign up for the Peaks to Portland: